elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   `helm repo add "stable" "https://charts.helm.sh/stable" --force-update`
 - The blackbox chart has a changed dependency URL and has to be updated manually:
   `cd helmfile/charts/blackbox && helm dependency update`
+- With the replacement of the helm chart `stable/nginx-ingress` to `ingress-nginx/ingress-nginx`, it is required to manually execute some steps to upgrade.
+See [migrations docs for nginx](migration/v0.7.x-v0.8.x/nginx.md) for instruction on how to perform the upgrade.

 ### Added